FihlaTV/SolarSystemExplorationApp/README.md

 # SolarSystemExplorationApp :earth_americas: :rocket:
-:mortar_board: This short skill development project was done after graduating from the **Android Basics Nanodegree by Google** at [Udacity](https://www.udacity.com).
+:mortar_board: This short skill development project was done after graduating with the **Android Basics Nanodegree by Google** at [Udacity](https://www.udacity.com).

 ## Android Goodies